Gathering My Medical Records for a Second Opinion

 "I'll try to keep this as brief as possible, but I want to share with you my experience in the hospital and with a doctor.

-I am an colostomy and a reversal of same "victim" and as the inmate says "I am not supposed to be here."
+I am a colostomy and a reversal of the same "victim," and as the inmate says, "I am not supposed to be here."

 What an ordeal, Jack!
 Your loss but our gain.